mtunzisteven/NodeJSAPI/README.md

 # Talent Share API

-## This is a NodeJS API developed to provide a backend logic for interacting with a database.
+This is a NodeJS API developed to provide a backend logic for interacting with a database.
 It is mean't to provide the logic for an app that serves as a repository of users and their respective talents or skills.

+## Usage

 **All user operations: */auth***